leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/object_settings/object_data.rst

 in the Object Properties tab of the Properties.

 Steps
-   Controls accuracy of deformation motion blur, more steps gives more memory usage.
+   Controls accuracy of deformation motion blur, more steps uses more memory.
    The actual number of time steps is :math:`2^{steps -1}`.

 Deformation